loklaan/zukitwo-sublime-theme/README.md

 ### Download Manually

 * Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Soda`
+* Unzip the files and rename the folder to `Theme - Zukitwo`
 * Copy the folder to your Sublime Text 2 `Packages` directory

 ## Activating the theme